stm32-periph/stm32f10/FWLib/examples/SPI/DMA/readme.txt

  - Connect SPI2 SCK pin (PB.13) to SPI1 SCK pin (PA.05)
  - Connect SPI2 MISO pin (PB.14) to SPI1 MOSI pin (PA.07)

+Note: in STM3210E-EVAL board, the jumper 14 (USB Disconnect) must be set in
+      position 1<->2 in order to not interfer with SPI2 MISO pin PB14.

 How to use it